 Even if your top-performers are doing well, how much better could your conversion rate be if you targeted high commercial intent keywords as well?
-Of course, this will likely have an impact on your budget – as we saw in the “iphone” example above, high commercial intent keywords often have a significantly higher suggested bid and CPC, so be sure to bear this in mind if you choose to throw your hat in the ring.
+Of course, this will likely have an impact on your budget as we saw in the “iphone” example above, high commercial intent keywords often have a significantly higher suggested bid and CPC, so be sure to bear this in mind if you choose to throw your hat in the ring.

 Targeting high commercial intent keywords can result in dramatic improvements to your click-through rates and offer you an excellent opportunity to focus on what really matters – conversions.
 Add some high commercial intent keywords to your Google Ads account and get ready to shut up and take their money.

 Kristen is the Senior Managing Editor at WordStream, where she helps businesses to make sense of their online marketing and advertising.
 She specializes in SEO and copywriting and finds life to be exponentially more delightful on a bicycle.

 See other posts by Kristen McCormick